 Accurity utilizes modern technologies such as the REST API enabling you to integrate other applications from within your company IT ecosystem to Accurity and use Accurity as a single point of truth for managing data.
 It also gives you the ability to distantly find, read, modify, or delete elements of Accurity via third-party applications using the API.
 A full guide to each available user command is available with examples, via Swagger, within Accurity.

 The Accurity platform is your best team player in enterprise application integration with several components (Glossary, Catalog, Quality, and Reference).
-It is available in many different, flexible solutions on-premise or in the cloud (SaaS), for example, Data Catalog & Business Glossary, Data-driven Business Process Visualization, and Reference Data Management.
+It is available in many different, flexible solutions on-premise or in the cloud, for example, Business Glossary and Data Catalog, Reference Data Management, and the Business Data Lineage add-on.

 It is important to be able to combine data from multiple applications and have complete information throughout an organization i.e., there is one source of truth, data are not duplicated in various subsystems, and data are consistent.
 Data does not need to be manually entered multiple times.